atterholt/atterholt.github.io/index.md

 # About Me

-I am a PhD student in geophysics as Caltech working under the advisement of Zach Ross and Zhongwen Zhan.
+I am a PhD student in geophysics at Caltech working under the advisement of Zach Ross and Zhongwen Zhan.
 I am an observational seismologist with interests in

 ## Header 2